rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/package-internals.md

 The **Secure TCP (TLS/SNI)** protocol uses [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) headers for routing the request to the desired backend.
 ![external endpoint](/images/core-concepts/network-endpoints/external-endpoint.png?classes=border,shadow&width=40pc)

-rapyuta.io creates an accessible public IP address for externally exposed network endpoint.
-Hence, you can view the Fully Qualified Domain Name (FQDN) of the endpoint on successful deployments' details page.
+rapyuta.io creates an accessible public IP address for externally exposed network endpoints.
+Hence, you can view the Fully Qualified Domain Name (FQDN) of endpoints on the details page of deployments.